Warriors hold off New Albany with late scores

 CORINTH • New Albany gave the defending 4A champs all they could handle for three quarters.

-Leading by seven at the end of the third quarter, Corinth put up 23 points in the final period to secure a 58-35 Division 1-4A win and a playoff berth.
+Leading by seven at the end of the third, Corinth put up 23 points in the final period to secure a 58-35 Division 1-4A win and a playoff berth.

 “We felt like, offensively, we could pretty much do our stuff,” said Corinth head coach Todd Lowery. “(New Albany) did a few things differently, but we were able to adjust to it.”

-Corinth (4-2, 2-0) saw its three-touchdown lead dwindle to seven points in the third quarter, as New Albany running back A.I.
-Nugent cut loose for 95 yards and two scores, a 1-yard run and a 45-yard score as time expired to pull within one possession.
+Corinth (5-2, 2-0) saw its three-touchdown lead dwindle to seven points in the third quarter, as New Albany running back A.I.
+Nugent cut loose for 95 yards and two scores, a 1-yard run and a 45-yard jaunt as time expired to pull within one possession.

 The Warriors were able to answer midway through the fourth with a 24-yard touchdown from Cayden Betts.